Pre-Counseling Bachelor’s Programs

 Students should be aware of the two common types of educational accreditation.
 As noted on the U.S. Department of Education website, these two types are institutional and programmatic accreditation.
 Institutional accreditation typically applies to an entire educational institution and indicates that each and every part of that institution is directly contributing to the fulfillment of the institution’s objectives.
 Regional and national accrediting entities may both offer institutional accreditation.

 Programmatic accreditation, sometimes called specialized accreditation, is typically held by a program, department, or college within an educational institution.
 The accredited unit within the institution can be as large as a college or department or no larger than a particular curriculum within an individual discipline.
-It is possible for psychology programs not to be accredited while the educational institution hosting the program is accredited.
+It is possible for pre-counseling programs not to be accredited while the educational institution hosting the program is accredited.

-Featured Online Bachelor’s Degrees in Pre-Counseling & Related Programs
+Featured Online Pre-Counseling Bachelor’s Programs

 Arizona State University